rsaz/TypescriptCodingGuidelines/README.md

 # Typescript Coding Guidelines

-The Typescript Core Guidelines are a set of tried-and-true guidelines, rules, and best practices about coding in Typescript
+The Typescript Coding Guidelines are a set of tried-and-true guidelines, rules, and best practices about coding in Typescript

 [![Typescript Core Guidelines](typescript-guidelines-logo.png)](http://)